gregsewell/springboot-cake-manager/README.md

 ### Web page

 The web page is implemented as a 'single page application'.
-The page template iondx.html is downloaded and on load the javascript calls the REST /cakes endpoint to get the list of cakes as JSON which is then styled.
+The page template index.html is downloaded and on load the javascript calls the REST /cakes endpoint to get the list of cakes as JSON which is then styled.

 A web UI can be accessed to show the list of cakes at:

     http://localhost:8282

-This shows a list of the cakes.

 By clicking the + button at the bottom of the screen a 'New Cake' form is shown.
 When the user clicks the 'Add New Cake' button the input data is validated and the REST /cakes endpoint is called to add the new cake to the database.